Find synonyms Find exact match

 High resolution computed tomography (HRCT) is typically performed to evaluate abnormalities seen on conventional chest radiography or pulmonary function testing.

 Bronchoscopy and bronchoalveolar lavage — For patients with spirometric findings suggestive of BOS, bronchoscopy may be useful to exclude other airway abnormalities that can cause airflow limitation on spirometry, such as stenosis at the anastomotic site or endobronchial tumor.
 In addition, bronchoalveolar lavage (BAL) is typically performed to exclude infection or malignancy as a cause of deteriorating lung function.
 For patients with a new opacity on chest imaging, BAL is performed in the affected area.
-When BAL is performed, samples are sent for cell counts, microbiologic stains and cultures, viral testing (eg, nucleic acid or polymerase chain reaction), and cytology.
+When BAL is performed, samples are sent for cell counts and differential, microbiologic stains and cultures, viral testing (eg, nucleic acid or polymerase chain reaction), and cytology.
 (See "Basic principles and technique of bronchoalveolar lavage".)

 The BAL findings in patients with BOS/BO are nonspecific.
 Among stable lung transplant recipients undergoing routine monitoring BAL and transbronchial biopsy, BAL neutrophilia was noted in those with biopsies showing higher grade lymphocytic bronchiolitis, suggestive of BO .
 However, a neutrophilic BAL fluid (eg, 25 to 50 percent neutrophils) is common in the first three months following transplantation .
 The cause of BAL neutrophilia in BO is not known.
 Possible explanations include gastroesophageal reflux with aspiration, bacterial superinfection in areas of bronchiectasis proximal to the narrowed areas of BO, and neutrophilic infiltration of alveolar or bronchiolar walls.